woods college of advancing studies

 Higgins Hall houses the Biology and Physics Departments.

-Lyons Hall is a multi-faceted building housing the Student Services Office, Financial Aid, and some Woods College of Advancing Studies classrooms.
+Lyons Hall is a multi-faceted building housing the Student Services Office, Financial Aid, the Music department and some Woods College of Advancing Studies classrooms.

 McElroy Commons is the student union center of the college.
 It contains the university bookstore on the first floor; a large cafeteria on the second floor (also known as the Eagle's Nest), and the faculty and resident student dining facilities on the third floor.